 - Leaves turning grey: This is an indication of too much light exposure.
 Move the plant away from the light source or move it to a less bright location.

-- Slow growth: These plants are not known for a rapid growth rate, but if your watermelon peperomia is growing slower than normal, it may need repotting into a slightly larger pot.
+- Slow growth: These plants are not known for a rapid growth rate, but if your watermelon peperomia grows slower than normal, it may need repotting into a slightly larger pot.
 This is a good time to inspect the roots and replace the soil with a better mix.
 Use fertilizer sparingly during the growing season to speed things up a little.